akio-tomiya/Gaugefields.jl/docs/src/highlevelapi.md

 This extension point changes only the ordering and coefficients.
 It is independent of the force source, so the same custom integrator works with a `GaugeAction`, `enzyme_md_action`, or another action provider.
-Integrators that need additional stage kinds, nested time scales, or multiple independently scheduled actions require a separate higher-level driver.
+For multiple independently scheduled actions, use `MDActionSet` and the group-selecting `update_momenta!` method shown above.

 ## HMC responsibility boundary